TheCrazyT/BlenderMhwModelImporter/README.md

 To switch texture manually, your object should be in edit (TAB-Key) and face-select mode (cube-icon with highlighted front), hit "a" to select all then you can switch the texture in the UV-window.

-Before use check that the *.mrl3 needs to be in same folder and that the chunk path is currect!
+Before use check that the *.mrl3 needs to be in same folder and that the chunk path is correct!

 Also fixed a bug that can happen if you import on an empty scene (doh!)